brightcove/brightcove-player-sdk-ios/README.md

 If this default selection policy does not work for you, there are a few alternatives to selecting a source:

-* If retrieving videos from Video Cloud via the catalog service or playback service, before calling `-[BCOVPlaybackController setVideos:]`, use the update method on the `BCOVVideo` to only contain the source you want (see the "Values" section for more info).
+* If retrieving videos from Video Cloud via the Playback Service, before calling `-[BCOVPlaybackController setVideos:]`, use the update method on the `BCOVVideo` to only contain the source you want (see the "Values" section for more info).

-* If you prefer HTTPs HLS, `[BCOVBasicSourceSelectionPolicy sourceSelectionHLSWithScheme:kBCOVSourceURLSchemeHTTPS]` allows you to prefer a specific scheme.
-This will not convert non HTTP urls to HTTPs urls.
-If you choose to select HTTPs, ensure that your CDN is configured for HTTPs.
-If the CDN is configured for HTTPs, use `BCOVPlaybackService` instead of `BCOVCatalogService` to retrieve video/playlist metadata.
+* If you prefer HTTPS HLS, `[BCOVBasicSourceSelectionPolicy sourceSelectionHLSWithScheme:kBCOVSourceURLSchemeHTTPS]` allows you to prefer a specific scheme.
+This will not convert non HTTP URLs to HTTPS URLs.
+If you choose to select HTTPS, ensure that your CDN is configured for HTTPS.

 * Similar to updating the video object, you may also implement your own source selection block.